Management of Secondary Contacts Direction (No. 3)

 Close contact means:

-a person who has been determined to be a close contact of a diagnosed person by a public health officer and has been, or has advised they will be, provided with a quarantine direction under the Public Health Act 2005; or
+a person who has been determined to be a close contact of a diagnosed person by a public health officer and has been, or has been advised they will be, provided with a quarantine direction under the Public Health Act 2005; or

 Contact tracing officer means a person appointed as a contact tracing officer under section 90 of the Public Health Act 2005.